Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 * Good scripts will be portable, meaning they can be run in different sessions, on different computers and even by different people who want to perform your analysis.
 * R scripts have small file sizes, causing minimal impact to your available storage and making them easy to transfer to other computers or users.

 In order to write a good script that can run in any session by any computer, you should always assume the script is working in a brand-new, clean and empty environment, and is completely self-sufficient for the tasks it wants to do.
-If you create a script that uses a variable that only existed in your working environment and pass it onto someone else, they won't be able to run the script since it relies on something only your session contains.
+If you create a script that uses a variable that only existed in your working environment and pass it on to someone else, they won't be able to run the script since it relies on something only your session contains.

 To avoid accidentally using an existing variable in your environment, there are some steps we can take which all focus around keeping a clean working environment: